Updated June 15, 2023

 Presto, in simple terms, is the ‘SQL Query Engine,’ initially developed for Apache Hadoop.
 It’s an open-source distributed SQL query engine designed for running interactive analytic queries against data sets of all sizes.
 Spark SQL is a distributed in-memory computation engine with a SQL layer on top of structured and semi-structured data sets.
 Since it’s in-memory processing, the processing will be fast in Spark SQL.

-Head to Head Comparison between Spark SQL vs Presto (Infographics)
+Head to Head Comparison Between Spark SQL and Presto (Infographics)

-Below are the Top 7 comparison between Spark SQL vs Presto
+Below are the Top 7 comparisons between Spark SQL and Presto:

-Below is the list, about the key difference between Presto and Spark SQL
+Below is the list of the critical difference between Presto and Spark SQL:

 - Apache Spark introduces a programming module for processing structured data called Spark SQL.
 Spark SQL includes an encoding abstraction called Data Frame which can act as distributed SQL query engine.

-- Whereas Spark SQL is a component on top of Spark Core that introduces a new data abstraction called SchemaRDD (Resilient Distributed Datasets), it provides support for structured/semi-structured data.
+- Whereas Spark SQL is a component on top of Spark Core that introduces a new data abstraction called SchemaRDD (Resilient Distributed Datasets), it supports structured/semi-structured data.

 - Presto was designed as an alternative to tools that query HDFS data using MapReduce jobs such as Hive or Pig, but Presto is not limited to HDFS.

-- Spark SQL follows in-memory processing, that increases the processing speed.
-Spark is designed to process a wide range of workloads such as batch queries, iterative algorithms, interactive queries, streaming etc.
+- Spark SQL follows in-memory processing that increases the processing speed.
+Spark is designed to process various workloads, such as batch queries, iterative algorithms, interactive queries, streaming, etc.

-- Presto is capable of executing the federative queries.
-Below is the example of Presto Federated Queries
+- Presto is capable of executing federative queries.
+Below is an example of Presto Federated Queries

 Let us assume any RDBMS with table sample1